liamstevens/gcp-pca-prep/gce/readme.md

 ## Why use it?
 GCE is pretty handy if you've got a traditional workload that you need to lift and shift into the cloud.
 Monolithic applications (I'm looking at you, SAP) that aren't easily reworked to make use of containerisation, or into a serverless architecture.
 It's also by far the simplest way of setting up basic functionality if you need something quick and dirty and you'd rather do an `yum install postgres` than try to set up a full Cloud SQL instance.
 ## Related/Requisite Services
+### VPC
+First and moremost related is networking.
+VPC covers a large number of these components, but this includes things like the underlying network and subnet that the instance sits in, firewall rules (and network tagging), routing, DNS, and so on.
+VPC is heavily intertwined with many services (server or serverless) in GCP, so this relationship with GCE is not unique by any means.